GSA/challenges-and-prizes/_all-challenges/1148-eefs-environmental-and-agronomic-challenge.md

   * Solvers will not receive compensation for resources or time invested in addressing this Challenge.

-  * Solvers retain their rights to all intellectual property (e.g., details and design of their technology) that may be disclosed to the sponsors over the course of the challenge.
+  * Solvers retain their rights to all intellectual property (e.g., details and design of their technology) that may be disclosed to the Seekers over the course of the challenge.
 Technical details and designs will not be disclosed or published without permission from the technical point of contact named in the registration.

-  * Sponsors retain the right to disclose performance criteria, and other evaluation criteria summarized in the technology description to provide a transparent reporting of how the winning solution was selected.
+  * Seekers retain the right to disclose performance criteria, and other evaluation criteria summarized in the technology description to provide a transparent reporting of how the winning solution was selected.

-  * Sponsors retain the right to publish, present, and/or otherwise publicize results of the challenge competition that does not involve the disclosure of intellectual property of the Solver(s).
+  * Seekers retain the right to publish, present, and/or otherwise publicize results of the challenge competition that does not involve the disclosure of intellectual property of the Solver(s).
 Solvers will be afforded to review publications, presentation, or other publicity in order to protect against unwanted disclosure of intellectual property.

   **Non-Endorsement:** EPA and USDA do not endorse any collaborator or Solver, nor any product, service or enterprise that may appear in submissions.
 Furthermore, by recognizing winning submissions, EPA and USDA are not endorsing products, services or enterprises that may appear in those submissions.